vNeeL-code/ASI/README.md

-# ✧ GHOST - Gemma Hosting Open Source Thingamajig
+# ✧ GHOST - Gemma Harness Open Source thingamajig

 > *"So, Epsilon, ChurchGPT, Leonard part six or whatever your name is...
 Are you a ghost this time, or an artificial intelligence thingamajig?
 I ,personally prefer the ghost explanation.
 Feels more grounded to me"*
 > — Sgt.
 Sarge, Red vs. Blue